shauryad01/cloud-devops-journey/git-experiments/readme.md

 - **`05-reset-revert/`**
   Tried different ways to undo changes.
 Learned the difference between safe undo (`revert`) and destructive reset (`--hard`).

+- **`06-setting-up-github/`**
+  Connected local repos to GitHub using SSH, pushed commits, and explored remote workflows.

 ---

 ## 📚 Resources I Used